Kaleidics/team-node-project/README.md

 <div align="center">
   <img src="https://i.imgur.com/shp2up0.jpg" width="800px" height="450px">
 </div>
+This was my first attempt at a fullstack application.
+I am doing a complete remake using React and Node, now that I have a much greatergrasp of the technologies.

 ## Pickup basketball made easy.
 **Create or find a game of pickup basketball.
 Now you can have other people watch you air ball.**